 REACH pilots have an average of 5,000 hours experience as pilot in command.
-All REACH pilots are instrument rated and remain current under a rigid training and check-ride program closely controlled by the FAA.
-REACH was the first air ambulance company in the United States to receive approval by the FAA to operate off published instrument airways using its own proprietary GPS routes to specific hospitals.
+All REACH flight pilots are instrument rated and remain current under a rigid training and check-ride program closely controlled by the FAA.
+REACH was the first air ambulance company in the United States to receive approval by the FAA to operate off published instrument airways using our own proprietary GPS routes to specific hospitals.

 REACH operates under its own FAA part 135 Air Carrier Certificate.

-REACH takes pride in providing state-of-the-science service to the communities it serves using the most advanced equipment to facilitate the safe transport of patients in critical situations.
-An essential element of REACH’s success is our ability to respond to requests for transport, in most instances, despite inclement weather.
+REACH takes pride in providing state-of-the-science service to the communities it serves using the most advanced equipment to facilitate the safe transport of patients in critical flight situations.
+An essential element of REACH’s success is our ability to respond to flight requests for transport, in most instances, despite inclement weather.
 We can skillfully respond to most situations because of our IFR capability, allowing us to safely respond in adverse weather conditions.

 Our development of GPS routing increases our ability to respond to emergencies in a variety of conditions.
 We were the first air ambulance company in the United States to receive approval by the FAA to respond off airway, using our own GPS routes to specific hospitals.
 This innovative technology has reduced transport time to multiple hospitals throughout Northern California.